Friday, January 20, 2012

 As to the stunt show, this was developed under the Entertainment department on their own rather than Imagineering which was probably why it was not well known.
 An outside consultant was brought in and I seem to remember a model might also have been done.
 It was essentially a comic gun fight with exploding buildings and such but, as Jeff said, it was cancelled because of the clash with the Buffalo Bill show.

 After that, the Chaparral stage came into existence to house any number of live entertainment shows."

 So, there we have the answer about this mysterious rendering.
 The park DID envisioned a stunt show in Frontierland, but they finally cancelled it because of the Disney Village dinner show - translate: if we have a stunt show in Frontierland, people won't come - and pay - for the Buffalo Bill Wild West Show.

 Although i must admit there is a kind of logic in their decision, i think it's a pity that a "western" stunt show don't exist in Frontierland instead of the Chapparal Stage.
-A western stunt show is a classic in theme parks - think about the Universal's Wild Wild West stunt show - and it would have give more life in the back of Frontierland...
+A western stunt show is a classic in theme parks - think about the Universal's Wild Wild West stunt show - and it probably would have give additional life in the back of Frontierland...